chbrown/liwc-python/README.md

 # `liwc`

-Linguistic Inquiry Word Count (LIWC) analyzer.
+Linguistic Inquiry and Word Count (LIWC) analyzer.

 The LIWC lexicon is proprietary, so it is _not_ included in this repository, but this Python package requires it.